eclipse-che/che-devfile-registry/README.md

 This repository holds meta.yaml files that refer to the samples with Devfiles.

-Here is the expected format of a `meta.yaml`:
+Here is an example `meta.yaml` file:

 ```yaml
 ---